jkomoros/boardgame/boardgame-util/README.md

 ## Games

-Games is a tree defining the game packages you want included.
-This isn't used for antyhing yet, but will allow commands in `boardgame-util` to know which games you want to by default operate on.
+Games is a tree defining the game packages you want included, listed by their imports, e.g. "github.com/jkomoros/boardgame/examples/checkers" and "github.com/jkomoros/test-game/example". boardgame-util will literally use these strings as the imports for the packages in the generated server binary, and will also use them to find the location of that package on disk so it can symlink any static server resource folders to point to their client folder.
+See boardgame-util/lib/path.AbsoluteGoPkgPath for more on how those static server bundles are looked up.
+Note that if modules are enabled, when build.Static() is called with a game, it will be fetched and cached if necessary.

 ## GoogleAnalytics